n3mo/massmine/README.md

 source("massmine")
 ```

 When you enter the `source("massmine")` command, you will be prompted with an authentication process.
-Follow the provided web link, and enter the numeric code provided to you.
+Follow the provided web link and enter the numeric code provided to you.
 Upon success, MassMine will be ready for use with Twitter.
 You can now quit R with `q()` (choosing "no" when asked about saving your session).

 MassMine is now ready to work with Twitter.
 You can now start MassMine directly at any time, and you will never have to authenticate with Twitter again: